Afghanistan: Why Germany needs to simplify asylum process for local staff | DW | 28.06.2021

 Sultani said a group of former employees has set up a makeshift camp close to the Bundeswehr's base in Balkh to demand protection.

 "The reasons for the rejection of my visa application were vague.
-No one knows who gets asylum and who doesn't," Sultani complained.
+No one knows who gets asylum and who doesn't," Sultani said.

 "We are scared.
 Everyone [in Afghanistan] knows about our role with the foreign troops.
 We can be easily targeted after September 11," he added.